 Shopify expressly states that they are not responsible for informing CBD shop owners if there are any changes in the law.
 That responsibility lies with you.

 Marketing CBD Online

-CBD that contains less than 0.3% THC is now federally legal.
-What this means is that the Drug Enforcement Agency (DEA) no longer controls the sale of these products.
+CBD containing less than 0.3% THC became federally legal long before all the states caught on.
+What this means is that the Drug Enforcement Agency (DEA) gave up their control of the sale of these products.
 Instead, the handling has passed to the Food and Drug Administration.

 The FDA has not approved CBD as a medicine (except for a single prescription drug, Epidiolex), or as a food additive or a dietary supplement.
 As a result, you’re technically not supposed to market CBD by making any health claims or add it to food or drink.
 That remains illegal at the Federal level.

 That said, you can sell cannabidiol and hemp products as such and ship them to any customer within the United States.